A History of the Lineal Heavyweight Championship (1885 – 2021)

 One further victory over Tom McNeeley saw Patterson then give away a stone to the formidable puncher, Sonny Liston.

-Patterson was no match for the powerful Liston and was blasted out in the first round on two occasions over a ten-month period.
+Patterson was no match for the powerful Liston and was blasted out in the first round on two occasions over ten months.

 Ali heralded the dawn of a new kind of champion.
 He completely changed the face of the sport for the better.
-Taking the sport from a dark and murky place with his charisma, charm, and funny personality.
+He took the sport from a dark and murky place with charisma, charm, and a fun personality.

 ‘The Greatest’ stayed firm for six chequered years, fending off challenges from Patterson and England’s Henry Cooper (in a rematch of their first meeting in 1963).
 By this time, Ali owned the unified belts after unifying the WBA And WBC in 1962 and 1963 – respectively.

-In 1966, and after refusing to be drafted by the U.S. Army to fight in Vietnam, Ali was stripped of his belts and threatened with prison.
+In 1966 after refusing to draft with the U.S. Army to fight in Vietnam, Ali was stripped of his belts and subsequently threatened with prison.